 Since 2012, I have been working with Inuit communities in the Kitikmeot region of Nunavut either on my own or in a team of scholars.
 I became the Principal Investigator for a Social Sciences and Humanities Research Council of Canada Insight Grant-funded project on Inuit laws and emotionality in 2014.
 Drawing from Inuit research methodologies, these collaborative projects have included four Elder-led youth land camps about caribou, fish, and seal, and related Inuit knowledge.

 If you would like to know more about my research or have an interest in graduate studies in these areas, then please get in touch.

 Native Studies 111: Contemporary Perspectives in Native Studies

 Native Studies 240: Introduction to Aboriginal Legal Issues (Blended & Online)

 Native Studies 280 (Selected Topics): Repatriation, Intellectual Property and Beyond: The Law and Politics of Aboriginal Cultural Heritage

 Native Studies 355: Native Oral Traditions and Indigenous Knowledge

 Native Studies 380 (Selected Topics): The North and its Peoples

 A critical introduction to Indigenous legal issues in Canada through historical and theoretical interpretations of legislation and major court cases from 1763 to the present.
 The course problematizes the neutral operation of law in society.
 It thereafter examines the role of law in the colonial context (with a focus on gender), the development of treaty and Aboriginal rights, the obligations of the crown, the criminalization of Indigenous peoples, and reconciliation.
-Sections may be offered in a Cost Recovery format at an increased rate of fee assessment; refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.Fall Term 2020
+Sections offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.Fall Term 2021